kxcinc/kune-sample/README.md

 # kune-sample
-Sample OCaml repository that vendors dune itself
+Sample OCaml repository that vendors Dune itself

+> **Warning**
+>
+> Vendoring Dune is not recommended, and there are consequences, such as resulting in non-vendorable libraries.
+>
+> Make sure to think through before going down this route.

 ## Get started
 To build this project, use `./kune build` instead of `dune build`.